Shrilatha-Bhandarkar/Acquarium/README.md

 # Acquarium

-This project showcases a simple animation using OpenGL, featuring two fish swimming, animated bubbles, various starfish resizing and a grassland background.
+This project showcases a simple animation using OpenGL.

 **Features**
 - Fish Animation: Two fish move across the screen with different speeds and colors.